Mad4Viz/DeliverooHotspot/README.md

 # Deliveroo Store Density Analysis in Central London

-## Disclaimer

-I am not an expert Python developer - I used Claude AI to help write this script.
-With my limited knowledge, there may be more efficient ways to accomplish certain tasks.
-This project showcases my learning journey with API and ETL process with Python and visualising the data in Tableau.

 ## Project Background

 Over the past few years, I've worked with Deliveroo on and off during the spring and summer months.
 Last year, I exclusively worked in Chelsea and Westminster.
 I noticed that while the Deliveroo rider app provides real-time hotspot zones, I wanted to get a overview about store density and operating hours.
 This project aims to enhance rider efficiency by analysing store locations and operating patterns in Westminster and Chelsea.